AGPlested/ASCAM/README.md

 After successful installation of Anaconda, if you have Git installed, you can clone the ASCAM directory from Github onto your machine with the following command in the Terminal: *git clone https://github.com/AGPlested/ASCAM*.
 But if you had Git installed, you almost certainly knew that already.

 20-03-01: Note, with the migration to Qt, some problems may be encountered on the Mac if you already have installations of Qt4+.
 A fresh environment (e.g. can help.
+21-05-25: Update to Big Sur - Pyqtgraph and PyQt need Python 3.8, PySide2 5.15 and the command export QT_MAC_WANTS_LAYER=1 must be issued in the Terminal.

 ## Running ASCAM